 Frankfurt is a metropolis and the largest city in the German state of Hesse.
-Frankfurt is the largest city in the Rhine Franconian dialect area.
-Frankfurt is culturally, ethnically and religiously diverse, with half of its population, and a majority of its young people, having a migrant background.
-Frankfurt is a global hub for commerce, culture, education, tourism and transportation, and rated as an "alpha world city" according to GaWC.
-It is the site of many global and European corporate headquarters.
-Frankfurt Airport is Germany's busiest.
-Automotive, technology and research, services, consulting, media and creative industries complement the economic base.
-Frankfurt's DE-CIX is the world's largest internet exchange point.
-Messe Frankfurt is one of the world's largest trade fairs.
+It is the largest city in the Rhine Franconian dialect area.
+Frankfurt is culturally, ethnically and religiously diverse, with half its population and most of its young people having a migrant background.

 In the warmest period of the year (May to September), Frankfurt is the warmest large city in Germany.
-Precipitation is not abundant but it is quite common and well distributed throughout the year.
+Precipitation is not abundant but is common and well-distributed throughout the year.
 However, the rainiest season is summer, and the least rainy is winter.

 Frankfurt is home to influential educational institutions, including the Goethe University, the UAS, the FUMPA and graduate schools like the Frankfurt School of Finance & Management.

 Museums Riverbank Festival is one of Germany's most significant cultural festivals.
 Frankfurt's oldest folk festival is the Festival of Stoneware, which takes place semi-annually around Easter and the end of September in the eastern area.
 Night of the Museums takes place every year in April or May.

 50 museums in Frankfurt and the neighbouring city of Offenbach am Main are open until 2:00 am surrounded by special music events, dance performances, readings and guided tours.